 What is Maple Finance?

-However, in their bid to ensure the solvency of the projects, they have also pushed for overcollaterization.
-This is the situation in which the value of the collateral is larger than the loan value itself.
+This is a situation in which the value of the collateral is larger than the loan value itself.
 Maple Finance argues that while this reduces the risk of the loan, it stops economic actors from accessing the funds that would help them develop their ideas.

 How does Maple Finance work?

-First of all, Maple Finance, like other digital finance projects, requires and benefits from the involvement of the general public.
-However, unlike traditional decentralized finance (DeFi) systems, its lending and borrowing focus on institutional lenders and corporate borrowers.
+Maple Finance functions on the Ethereum and Solana blockchains.
+Like other digital finance projects, it requires and benefits from the participation of the general public.
+However, unlike traditional DeFi systems, its lending and borrowing focuses on institutional lenders and corporate borrowers.

 The main economic actors in this system are the institutional borrowers, the lenders, the pool delegates, and the stakers.
 Let’s look at each of their roles.